DiaAviLinden/Random-gene/README.md

 # Random-gene
-A tool to generate a random gene.
+A tool to generate a random gene in the human body.
+All genes in the list must be recognized by the HUGO Gene Nomenclature Committee.